prempyla/sesd-project/useCaseDiagram.md

-# 📋 Use Case Diagram — SIEMS
+#  Use Case Diagram — SETS

 ## Overview

-This use case diagram illustrates the interactions between the three primary actors (**Admin**, **Manager**, **Engineer**) and the system's core functionalities.
-It follows a structured approach to incident management, ensuring role-based access and automated escalation logic.
+This use case diagram illustrates the interactions between **Admin**, **Support Agent**, and **User** within the Smart Escalation Ticket System.
+It highlights role-based access control and the automated system-driven escalation flow.

 ---